 Whether you travel to India to see the Taj Mahal in Agra, hit the beach in Goa, explore the desert sands of Rajasthan or learn about Indian history in the capital city of Delhi, obtain an India visa at an Indian embassy or consulate in your home country or in any foreign city you visit prior to India that has an Indian embassy or consulate.

 India Visa Types

-The good news for the rest of us is that even the six-month India visa for tourists, which costs $76 as of July 2011 ($63 consular fee plus $13 service fee), allows you to enter India multiple times over the course of its validity.
-It’s important to note, however, that new immigration rules require you to wait at least two months after exiting India to re-enter.
+The good news for the rest of us is that even the six-month India visa for tourists, which costs $67.70 as of November 2013 ($60 consular fee plus $7.70 in service fees), allows you to enter India multiple times over the course of its validity.
+The better news is that old immigration rules, which required you to depart India for at least two months every time you left, are no longer in place.

-If you’re an American bound for India and haven’t yet left the states, applying for an India visa is incredibly simple since the government of India has outsourced processing of Indian visa applications for U.S. citizens to a company called “Travisa.”
-No matter where in the country you live, you can mail your application to one of Travisa’s five offices, which are located in Chicago, Houston, New York City, San Francisco and Washington, D.C.
+If you’re an American bound for India and haven’t yet left the states, applying for an India visa is incredibly simple since the government of India has outsourced processing of Indian visa applications for U.S. citizens to a company called BLS International.
+(Note: Prior to 2013, a company called Travisa Outsourcing handled India visas for U.S. citizens).
+No matter where in the country you live, you can mail your application to one of BLS’ five offices, which are located in Chicago, Houston, New York City, San Francisco and Washington, D.C.

 Before you get started with the online application, make sure your passport has at least six months remaining validity and two consecutive, blank visa pages.
 Once you’ve done that, click here to begin the India visa application.
 After providing your email address, you’ll be prompted for personal information including your full name as it appears on your passport, your marital status, your permanent address and your phone number.